mochegov/rock-paper-scissors/HELP.md

 # Rock-paper-scissors game

 Go to the page http://localhost:8010/ and enjoy the game.
-Each game is up to three wins.
+Each game is played up to two wins.